project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

     "request": {
         "framework": {
-            "name": "string",
+            "name": "Neerdhara",
-            "code": "string",       //User defined value that is used as framework identifier "description": "string",
+            "code": "ndf1",       //User defined value that is used as framework identifier "description": "Neerdhara",
-            "type": "string",
+            "type": "TPD",
             "channels": [
                 { }
             ],